US Fulbright Logo

 Letter of acceptance required prior to grant start

 No letter of affiliation is required upon application.
-Candidates must be accepted by both the Fulbright commission in Taiwan and the university program.
+Candidates must be accepted by both the Fulbright Commission in Taiwan and the university program.

 Affiliation Fees/Tuition